 It has occured that sometimes we get the feedback from a potential client and find out that there are differences on how the rounding was done or then there’s some other formula for volume calculation being used, making the comparison not viable.
 With Timbeter, all diameters are always measured and rounded in the same way, avoiding mistakes and data duplication.

 You are interested in testing out Timbeter?
-Get in contact with us here.
+Get in touch with us at email@example.com or clicking here.